7 Ivy League Summer Programs for High Schoolers | Polygence

 Best Ivy League Summer Programs for High Schoolers

-Attending a rigorous summer program during high school can be a life-changing opportunity.
-For students who are passionate about academics, summer programs can give you a taste of college-level coursework while immersing you in a community of like-minded and similarly curious peers.
-In particular, Ivy League summer programs for high schoolers help students prepare for college and beyond by introducing them to real ongoing research, connecting them with Ivy League professors, and helping them find their passions.
+Attending a rigorous summer program during high school can be a life-changing opportunity with a lasting positive impact on a student’s career.
+For students who are passionate about learning and developing valuable skills, summer programs can give them a taste of college-level coursework while immersing them in a community of like-minded and similarly curious peers.
+In particular, Ivy League summer programs for high schoolers help students prepare for college and professional life beyond school by introducing them to real ongoing research, connecting them with accomplished Ivy League professors, and empowering them to gain highly valued experience.

-Here is the ultimate guide to the best Ivy League summer programs, followed by our tips for making sense of your options, building a strong application, and maximizing your Ivy League summer experience.
+Here is the ultimate guide to the best Ivy League summer programs, followed by our tips for making sense of your options, building a strong application, meeting the requirements, and maximizing your Ivy League summer experience.

 Top Ivy League Summer Programs